Gravity-Induced Modulation of Negative Differential Thermal Resistance in Fluids

-where $\hat{\mathcal{R}}^{\pm\theta}$ denotes the rotation operator corresponding to an angle of $\pm\theta$.
+where $\mathbf{V}_{\mathrm{c.m.}}$ is the cell’s center-of-mass velocity, and $\hat{\mathcal{R}}^{\pm\theta}$ denotes a planar rotation by angle $+\theta$ or $-\theta$, each selected with probability $1/2$.
 This collision rule ensures the conservation of total momentum and kinetic energy within each cell.
-It is worth noting that a rotation angle of $\theta = \pi/2$ leads to the most efficient mixing of particle momenta.
-Additionally, as the time step $\tau$ decreases, the frequency of collisions increases, meaning that $\tau$ can be used as a tunable parameter to control the effective interaction strength and, consequently, the transport properties of the system.
+A rotation angle $\theta = \pi/2$ maximizes momentum mixing and is commonly adopted for optimal thermalization~\cite{Benenti2014}.
+Since the collision frequency scales as $\tau^{-1}$, the time step $\tau$ serves as a tunable parameter that controls the effective interaction strength and, consequently, the transport properties (e.g., thermal conductivity~\cite{Luo2025}) of the fluid.

-In our model, we set $T_U = T$ and $T_L = T - \Delta T$, where $\Delta T$ represents the temperature difference across the system.
-The main parameter settings are as follows: $m_i = k_B = T= a = 1$, $\theta = \pi/2$, $L = 2$, $H = 10$, and the average particle number density $\rho = N/(LH) = 6$.
-At the beginning of the simulation, all particles are uniformly distributed throughout the system and are assigned random initial velocities sampled from a Boltzmann distribution corresponding to the temperature $T$.
-After the system reaches a steady state, we compute the heat flux $J$ that crosses the system according to its definition (i.e., the average energy exchanged in the unit time and unit area between particles and heat bath).
-Additionally, the distributions of particle number density $\rho(h)$ and temperature $T(h)$ , where $h$ is the spatial coordinate in the $y$-direction, are similarly measured, as described in~\cite{Luo2019,2020Luo}.
-To guarantee Galilean invariance of the stochastic rotation dynamics, the collision grid is shifted randomly before each collision step~\cite{Ihle2001}.
-Symbols denote numerical simulation results throughout the paper.
-Owing to the small statistical errors (less than 1\%), error bars are omitted for all data points.
+In our model, the heat baths are set to temperatures $T_U = T$ and $T_L = T - \Delta T$, respectively, where $\Delta T$ denotes the applied temperature bias.
+We work in dimensionless (natural) units~\cite{ga}, with $k_{\mathrm{B}} = T = m = a = 1$, $\theta = \pi/2$, $L = 2$, $H = 10$, and an average particle number density $\rho = N/(LH) = 6$.
+Initial conditions are prepared by uniformly distributing all particles in the domain and assigning each particle a random velocity drawn from the Maxwell--Boltzmann distribution at temperature $T$.
+After the system reaches a steady state, the heat flux $J$ is computed as the energy transfer per unit area and unit time between particles and the heat bath.
+Spatial profiles of the number density $\rho(h)$ and local temperature $T(h)$---where $h$ is the coordinate along the $y$-direction---are measured following the protocol of Refs.~\cite{Luo2019,2020Luo}: unlike the previous case of sampling at unit time intervals, $T(h)$ must now be rigorously computed via the time average average $T(h)=\lim\limits_{\mathcal{T} \to \infty}\frac{1}{\mathcal{T}}\int_{0}^\mathcal{T}\frac{m \mathbf{v}_{h}^2(t)}{k_{\mathrm{B}}}dt $, since the velocity $\mathbf{v}_{h}(t)$ of a particle at height $h$, as shown in Eq.~(\ref{Eq22}), is time-dependent under gravity.
+To preserve Galilean invariance in the stochastic collision step, the collision grid is randomly shifted before each collision event~\cite{Ihle2001}.
+All data points shown in this work represent numerical simulation results.
+Statistical uncertainties are below $1\%$; consequently, error bars are omitted for clarity.